eclab/grains/tangle/README.md

 Given two inputs A and B, the functions on POT 3 are (left to right) output as:

-/// - A					[B is ignored]
-/// - !A				[B is ignored]
-/// - A or B			[If either is HIGH, we output HIGH]
-/// - !(A or B)			[If either is HIGH, we output LOW]
-/// - !A or B			[If A is HIGH or B is NOT HIGH, we output HIGH]
-/// - A and B			[Both must be HIGH to output HIGH]
-/// - !(A and B)		[Both must be HIGH to output LOW]
-/// - !A and B			[If A is HIGH and B is NOT HIGH, we output HIGH]
-/// - A equal B			[If A and B are the same we output HIGH]
-/// - A nequal (xor) B	[If A and B are the same we output LOW]

 Function         | Explanation
 -----------------|-------------------------------------------
-A                | A is passed through, B is ignored ~A               | A is inverted, B is ignored
+A                | A is passed through, B is ignored not A            | A is inverted, B is ignored
-A or B           | If either is HIGH, we output HIGH ~(A or B)        | If either is HIGH, we output LOW
+A or B           | If either is HIGH, we output HIGH not (A or B)     | If either is HIGH, we output LOW
-A or ~B          | If A is HIGH or B is LOW, we output HIGH A and B          | Both A and B must be HIGH to output HIGH ~(A and B)       | Both A and B must be HIGH to output LOW A and ~B         | If A is HIGH and B is LOW, we output HIGH A equal B        | If A and B are the same we output HIGH A nequal (xor) B | If A and B differ we output HIGH
+A or not B       | If A is HIGH or B is LOW, we output HIGH A and B          | Both A and B must be HIGH to output HIGH not (A and B)    | Both A and B must be HIGH to output LOW A and not B      | If A is HIGH and B is LOW, we output HIGH A equal B        | If A and B are the same we output HIGH A not equal B    | If A and B differ we output HIGH (xor)

 ## How You Could Use Tangle